aligheshlaghi97/asynchronous-python/7. Real-World Applications/README.md

 [`worker_class`](https://docs.gunicorn.org/en/latest/settings.html#worker-class)
 parameter determines different modes of workers, which is `sync` by default.
 There are other modes e.g. `gevent` and `eventlet` are  asynchronous workers.

+### ASGI and Uvicorn

+### The Comparison

+## Building REST APIs with async Python: Principles and best practices

+## Introduction to Starlette framework for async web applications

+## Exploring practical examples of async Python in real-world scenarios